PrimalOrB/PrimalOrB/README.md

 - 👀 I’m interested in computer graphics / animation, having studied in college.
 I continue to work with these technologies and techniques as a hobby, but always have an interest in learning more.

-- 🌱 I’m currently learning full stack web development through the University of Toronto: School of Continuing Studies in order to expand my skillset, and open the door to new opportunities.
+- 🌱 I completed the full stack web development through the University of Toronto: School of Continuing Studies in order to expand my skillset, and open the door to new opportunities.
 I have an interest in learning new skills, and working with interactive web graphics such as threejs and makerjs.

 - 💞️ At this moment I’m not looking to collaborate on any projects.